Working with the Community: Activist Milestone #5

 There are some additional elements that are important to any great outreach meeting:

 - Background on a RESULTS issue and an action to take (laser talk training or letter-writing)

 - A clear chance for guest to join RESULTS

 For timely actions you can take at the meeting, try the U.S. and global action sheet archives.
 We will have a sample outreach meeting agenda on our website in the coming weeks.

 How Do I Create the Guest List?

 Now that you’ve begun dreaming about your exciting event, let’s get a head start on the inviting!
 As RESULTS volunteers know, the key to any successful event is successful inviting.
 Personally inviting people to attend your event is the best way to ensure a good turnout.
 Flyers, notices and mass e-mails are good supplemental actions but should never be a substitute for personal conversations and invitations.

 Although very effective, personal inviting is also time-consuming.
 That is why you want a group of people doing it at the same time; a group RESULTS calls the “Inviting Team.”
 An Inviting Team is RESULTS activists and people in your community who care about RESULTS who are willing to invite others to your event (letter writers, part time activists, community leaders, donors).
 The larger the team the better but even teams of 4 to 6 people can be effective.

 Once you gather your Inviting Team, start to brainstorm your possible guest list:

-Who is involved in battling poverty directly in my local community and might want to be introduced to advocacy?
+- Who has a lived experience of poverty, or is working on the problem of poverty locally, and might want to be introduced to advocacy?